MasamichiKanakubo/pg-excrcise1/README.md

 ```

 ## Support and Any Question
-If you have any question, dont hesitate and contact me: is0719sf@ed.ritsumei.ac.jp
+If you have any question, dont hesitate and contact me: is0719sf@ed.ritsumei.ac.jp or renlijinjiubao808@gmail.com